ESMValGroup/ESMValTool_Tutorial/setup.md

 available to install conda and ESMValTool, but also enough to make a copy of some data (~125MB) needed for this tutorial.

-You can use ESMValTool to automatically download data needed for test recipes.
-Please see the [Configuration][lesson-configuration] episode or the [configuration file documentation][config-file] for more information.
-This the recommended option as it has the advantage that data is stored in subdirectories, and features such as wildcards and recording the version of the data will work automatically.

 Alternatively, you can run the following command using [wget](https://en.wikipedia.org/wiki/Wget):